 So it is with the wave of “phantom hacker” attacks “currently targeting Apple and Android products,” which the FBI has warned is “growing rapidly,” and which relies on a spoofed call from a victim’s bank tricking them into transferring money to stop it being stolen by a non-existent (phantom) hacker.
 “And they may even be able to spoof that bank’s phone number,” the bureau warns, “so the number on your caller ID or cell phone might show that it’s the bank.”

 And on that note there’s a common theme.
-Google has confirmed it won’t proactively call users to troubleshoot technical issues, per this latest AI attack; and in the highest profile recent Phantom Hacker attack, the bank involved told its account holders to “remember that Bank of America will never contact you to request that you move money to protect yourself from fraud.”
+Google has confirmed it won’t proactively call users to troubleshoot technical issues, per this latest AI attack; and in the highest-profile recent Phantom Hacker attack, the bank involved told its account holders to “remember that Bank of America will never contact you to request that you move money to protect yourself from fraud.”

-Microsoft has just revealed a new update for Windows users that uses its own AI to hit this threat head-on, intercepting such “scareware” attacks targeting PCs with fradulent support calls.
+Microsoft has just revealed a new update for Windows users that uses its own AI to hit this threat head-on, intercepting such “scareware” attacks targeting PCs with fraudulent support calls.
 The FBI reports that victims lose over a billion dollars per year to tech support and related scams,” Microsoft warned in its post, linking to the bureau’s advisory on how to stay safe.

 The FBI’s warning could not be clearer: “Legitimate customer, security, or tech support companies will not initiate unsolicited contact with individuals.”
 There are no exceptions.
 None.